 Frankly, a clean energy future in the United States requires that the Democratic Party recognize that its position on nuclear power, ranging from neglect to outright hostility, is in part responsible for that situation and is a major threat to the wellbeing of young people and other life on our planet.
 My criticism of your party is constructive, and I hope you will take it that way.
-Today global fossil fuel CO_2 emissions are accelerating rapidly, because the countries that need increased energy have no viable alternative to fossil fuels for baseload electric power.
-Their energy, to a large degree, is being used to make products for us, people in the West, as much manufacturing has moved to these developing countries.
+Today global fossil fuel $CO_2$ emissions are accelerating rapidly, because the countricular to the constructive of the constructive of the constructive of the construction of the constructio tries that need increased energy have no viable alternative to fossil fuels for baseload electric power.
+Their energy, to a large degree, is being used to make products for us, people in the West, as much manufacturing has moved to these developing

 Why was the world unprepared for carbon-free energy needs, when the threat of climate change has been known for decades?
 I am compelled to point out the truth of the situation, because I am committed to do as much as I can to minimize undesirable human-made climate change-and providing objective information is the best thing that I can offer.
 One of the principal reasons for the world's unpreparedness concerns policies about nuclear power.
-Most nuclear power plants operating today are of a technology now about 40-50 administrations.
-Nevertheless, progress was not entrely prevented and it is still possible to minimize the damage that was done.
-The enormous growth of coal use in countries such as China and India needs to be replaced with carbon-free energy.
-"Renewables" can help, but despite large subsidies and mandated use, they provide only a small fraction of energy use, and cannot even match the growth of global energy demand, let alone replace existing fossil fuel use, which is the requirement imposed by climate.
-The United States should work forether with China and India to develop the